 If you want to enable an option but do not know where to find it, enter a keyword inside the search text box to search for the option.
-Transend Migrator will search for that keyword inside the entire Custom Options section and display how many times it was found.
+Transend Migrator will search for that keyword inside the entire Custom Options section and display the results.

 Select the Next button to review all the sections where your keyword was found.
-Enable the correct option.
 You may also search by a specific option switch (e.g. /D140).
 Sometimes an option can be found in two or more locations.
-Review the correct location for the option and then enable it in the source or target section related to your specific project.